 The Society of Children’s Book Writers and Illustrators is one of the longest standing children’s book networks.
 They offer a plethora of online resources plus annual national, regional and local networking opportunities such as workshops and conference events.
 Local chapters offer online and in-person critique groups or manuscript-swap sessions.
 Some resources are available only to members and is reasonable annual fee to join.
-The conferences worth it if you can attend one since they are a meeting ground for authors, editors, agents, publishers, and industry experts.
+The conferences are worth it if you can attend since they are meeting grounds for authors, editors, agents, publishers, and industry experts.
 They are a wonderful way to get face-to-face information about the industry and craft of writing.
 Many of the workshops and conferences are offered online, live or through a recording.

 The 12×12 Picture Book Challenge